 Music Therapy is a clinical and evidence-based healthcare profession that uses music interventions.
 Two full-time Board Certified Music Therapists offer music interventions and integrate a patient’s musical preferences to provide compassionate care.
 Music Therapy can influence the natural rhythms of the body to regulate blood pressure and breathing.
 It can release the body’s natural pain killers, while reducing anxiety and restlessness.

 To many of our patients, their pets are part of their family.
 The Pet Peace of Mind program understands the importance of the pet-owner connection and helps deliver in-home volunteer pet care, services for patients who are unable to maintain routine health care and nutrition for their pets because of financial and/or physical disability.
 Trained volunteers help patients complete their end of life journey without worrying about their pet’s current or future needs.

-Our Pet Therapy teams are Delta Society Certified Dogs and their Trained Hospice Volunteer Owners.
+Our Pet Therapy teams are Certified Therapy Dogs and their Trained Hospice Volunteer Owners.
 Pet Therapy has been shown to reduce pain and stress, lower blood pressure, and bring smiles to our hospice patient’s faces.

 Massage therapists offer our hospice patients geriatric massage techniques to help reduce pain and anxiety.

 Caring for someone seriously ill?
 SeriousIllness.org/Salem is a powerful online resource to support anyone who is tenderly care for a frail or ill loved one.
 A rich local and national resource with directories of community programs, links to national resources, and free helpful monthly e-newsletters for families.

 Community Outreach and Education

 Free educational presentations on end-of-life topics are offered to groups throughout our communities, including service clubs, church groups, hospitals and health clinics.